 Graduate Assistantship Packages

-For the coming academic year, the College of Education and Human Services anticipates awarding several graduate research assistantship (GRA) packages, which include a stipend depending on the hours worked, plus a 75% tuition waiver for graduate students enrolled in at least 9 credit hours per semester (for masters students) and at least 6 credit hours per semester (for doctoral students).
+These packages include a stipend depending on the hours worked, plus a 75% tuition waiver for graduate students enrolled in at least 9 credit hours per semester (for masters students) and at least 6 credit hours per semester (for doctoral students).
 All of these packages are for students enrolled in UNF graduate programs.
 Eligible students may reapply each year.

 Graduate Assistant Duties